opennetworkinglab/ngsdn-tutorial/README.md

 During the exercises you will need to write code in multiple languages such as P4, Java, and Python.
-While the exercises do not prescribe the use of any specific IDE or code editor, the tutorial VM comes with Java IDE [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), already pre-loaded with plugins for P4 syntax highlighting and Python development.
+While the exercises do not prescribe the use of any specific IDE or code editor, the **ONF Cloud Tutorial Platform** provides access to a web-based version of Visual Studio Code (VS Code).

+If you are using the tutorial VM, you will find the Java IDE [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), already pre-loaded with plugins for P4 syntax highlighting and Python development.
 We suggest using IntelliJ IDEA especially when working on the ONOS app, as it provides code